ankitkhatriofficial/Digital-Routine/README.md

 # Digital-Routine
-This is a simple Web Application based on Model-2 Architecture of Java Web Development.
+This is an Web Application based on Model-2 Architecture of Java Web Development.
 It keeps records of your daily routine, you can customize it according to your routines.
+Default username is KHATRI and password is 123456.

 How to Run this Application on localhost (127.0.0.1) ???